vial-kb/vial-kb.github.io/docs/gettingStarted/encoders.md

 ## Configuration options

-Vial encoders support the following configuration options:
+Vial encoders support the following options which can be specified in `config.h`:

 ### `#define VIAL_ENCODER_DEFAULT { ... }`